vuo/vuo/node/vuo.type/descriptions/vuo.type.point2d.real.x.md

-Outputs just the x-coordinate of a 2D point (x,y).
+Outputs just the X-coordinate of a 2D point (X,Y).